ML-KULeuven/LearnSDD/README.md

 # Weight Learning Library
 Weight learning is implemented in c.
 The directory lib/ already contains the compiled library, but the source code is also available in weightlearner/.
 The implementation uses the Limited-memory BFGS implementation of Jorge Nocedal and Naoaki Okazaki (www.chokkan.org/software/liblbfgs/).

+# Data
+The data/ folder contains the binary version of the NLTCS dataset.
+The original data sets comes from the National Long-Term Care Survey:

+*Manton, Kenneth G. National Long-Term Care Survey: 1982, 1984, 1989, 1994, 1999, and 2004.
+Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 2010-06-21. https://doi.org/10.3886/ICPSR09681.v5*

+The binary version was originally created for

+*Daniel Lowd, Jesse Davis: Learning Markov Network Structure with Decision Trees.
+ICDM 2010*

 # Contact
 If you have further questions, do not hesitate to contact Jessa Bekker (https:
 //people.cs.kuleuven.be/~jessa.bekker/)